Inclusive Education for Students with Autism

 There was considerable variation among states in placing students with autism spectrum disorder (ASD) in inclusive, mainstreaming, self-contained, and separate schools.
-Specifically, states vary substantially in the percentage of students with ASD educated in each setting, with some states trending consistently toward less restrictive settings (Colorado, Connecticut, Idaho, Iowa, Minnesota, Nebraska, North Dakota, West Virginia, and Wisconsin).
-Other states, however, are consistently representative of more restrictive settings (Alaska, Delaware, Florida, Hawaii, Louisiana, New Hampshire, New Jersey, New York, South Carolina, and Washington, D.C.).
-Furthermore, states in the Eastern United States tend to have more restrictive placement rates than states in the Western United States.
+Specifically, states varied substantially in the percentage of students with ASD educated in each setting, with some states consistently favoring inclusion (Colorado, Connecticut, Idaho, Iowa, Minnesota, Nebraska, North Dakota, West Virginia, and Wisconsin).
+Other states, however, generally leaned toward more restrictive settings (Alaska, Delaware, Florida, Hawaii, Louisiana, New Hampshire, New Jersey, New York, South Carolina, and Washington, D.C.).
+States in the Eastern United States tended to have more restrictive placement rates than states in the Western United States.
 State special education funding was found to have a minimal impact on placement outcomes.

 Overall, it is unlikely that child characteristics alone determine placement outcomes.
-Although it is arguably safe to assume that the first placement for a student with ASD would be an inclusive setting, analysis of the public data presented in this study suggests that many states are still falling short of including students with ASD in general education settings for significant portions of the day.
-The argument must now shift from should we include students with ASD in general education to understanding how to include students with ASD meaningfully and successfully in inclusive settings.
-It is critical to identify how those practices that benefit students with ASD, including structure (visual supports, communication supports, and social supports), positive behavior supports, and systematic instruction, can be implemented effectively in general education settings.
+Although School districts should make every effort to place students in integrated settings to maximize interaction with typical peers, analysis of the public data presented in this study suggests that many states are still falling short of including students with ASD in general education settings for significant portions of the day.
+Inclusion with typically developing students is important for a child with ASD as peers provide the best models for language and social skills.
+However, inclusive education alone is insufficient, evidence-based intervention and training is also necessary to address specific skill deficits.
+The argument must shift from should we include students with ASD in general education to understanding how to include students with ASD successfully in inclusive settings.
+It is critical to identify how practices that benefit students with ASD, including structure (visual, communication, and social supports), positive behavior supports, and systematic instruction, can be implemented effectively in general education settings.

 Jennifer A. Kurth, Educational Placement of Students With Autism: The Impact of State of Residence, Focus on Autism and Other Developmental Disabilities, first published on September 3, 2014 doi:10.1177/1088357614547891.